1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 </script>

 ### Intro
-SweetCIDR is a cloud network mapping tool designed for Amazon Web Services (AWS).
-It can answer questions such as "Which target services can an attacker at 10.0.7.8/24 reach in the cloud, by which protocols, and on which ports?"
-By using data which collected from AWS SDK , the tool significantly reduces the time required for white-box AWS network penetration testing and security assessments.</br>
+SweetCIDR is a cloud network tool designed for Amazon Web Services (AWS).
+It can help mapping the attack surface on AWS by answering questions such as "Which target services can an attacker at 10.0.7.8/24 reach in the cloud, by which protocols, and on which ports?"
+By using data which collected from AWS SDK , the tool can significantly reduce the time required for AWS network penetration testing and security assessments (Assuming a White-Box scenario).</br>
 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Background Story
 When conducting a white-box AWS cloud network penetration test on a large cloud environment, the first task is enumeration.
 The goal is to understand and enumerate which IP addresses have open ports, or, in other words, "With whom can I communicate from my current position and how."
 You are facing a challenge here because now you need to have a list of IP address ranges.
 Not only that, but also after having such a list, you will need to preform a very time consuming port scans on those IP ranges (or CIDRs).
 For example, suppose you are in a situation where
 1. There are two VPCs (10.0.0.0/16 and 10.2.0.0/16)
-2. Attacker's initial access machine is on 10.0.0.33 within the first VPC
+2. Your scenario simulates initial access from 10.0.0.33 within the first VPC
-3. Here is a service running on https://10.2.45.9:8444 (Second VPC) with a critical RCE vulnerability that you may want to exploit if you knew about its existence.
+3. There is a service running on https://10.2.45.9:8444 (Second VPC) with a critical RCE vulnerability that you may want to exploit if you knew about its existence.
 4. The two VPCs have VPC peering between them, and routing is configured between 10.0.0.0/24 to 10.2.45.0/24.

 <img src="/images/cidr_example_2.drawio.png"  width="600" height="375" style="border:1px solid #555">